bdelanghe/git-ast/README.md

 This project explores replacing Git's traditional line-based versioning with an Abstract Syntax Tree (AST)-based approach.
 The goal is to make version control language-aware, enabling semantic diffs/merges and consistent code formatting.

-**Current Focus:** Building a basic FUSE-based virtual filesystem POC using Rust (`fuser`, `git2`).
-This initial phase validates mounting an existing Git repository and presenting its structure through a FUSE interface, laying the groundwork for future AST integration.
+**Current Focus:** Integrating Tree-sitter to parse source files from an existing Git repository into ASTs.
+This foundational step is necessary before exploring storage mechanisms or interaction models like FUSE.

-**POC Goal & Success Criteria:**
+**Initial POC Goal & Success Criteria:**
-*   Successfully mount an existing Git repository via the `git-ast` tool.
+*   Successfully parse a sample source file (e.g., Rust) from a target Git repository using Tree-sitter within the `git-ast` tool.
-*   List (`ls`) and retrieve basic attributes (`ls -l`) for top-level files/directories within the mount point, reflecting the actual repository state.
+*   Represent the parsed AST in memory (e.g., using Tree-sitter's data structures).

-*(Self-Correction/Critique points regarding FUSE necessity and Replacement vs. Extension are noted below in the Architecture section).*
+*   (Stretch Goal): Define a basic strategy for mapping this AST structure to Git blob/tree objects conceptually.

 ## Motivation